 Jones will follow the lead of his dad Kingsley, the former Wales skipper, in lining up for both Ebbw and Keys.

 With Steffan Jones unlikely to be released from Newport Gwent Dragons duty very often next term there promises to be a battle for the start at fly-half.

-Dorian Jones will attempt to wrestle the number 10 jersey away from Dean Gunter, who played a vital role as Keys won the first piece of silverware in their history at the Millennium Stadium earlier this month.
+Dorian Jones will attempt to wrestle the number 10 jersey away from Dean Gunter, who played a vital role as Keys won the first piece of silverware in their history at the Millennium Stadium earlier

 “It should be a great battle for the start between Dorian and Dean,” said head coach Greg Woods.

 “I don’t think we will see much of Steffan and his are pretty big boots to fill after all that he has done for us over the last two seasons.